echeran/smile-of-murugan/webbook/chapter08.md

 "as the subject-matter, both devotion and love occur".
-Out of the 70 original stanzas, 8 should have been dedicated to *Tirumal*, 31 to *Murukaṉ*, I to *Kāṭukilā!* (*Korravai*?), 26 to the river Vaikai, 4 to *Maturai.* All commentators, beginning with Iḷampūraṇar, interpret the term *paripățal* as *parinta* *pāṭṭu* "running, speeding, rapid song".
+Out of the 70 original stanzas, 8 should have been dedicated to *Tirumal*, 31 to *Murukaṉ*, I to *Kāṭukilā!* (*Korravai*?), 26 to the river Vaikai, 4 to *Maturai.* All commentators, beginning with Iḷampūraṇar, interpret the term *paripăṭal* as *parinta* *pāṭṭu* "running, speeding, rapid song".

-Second, there are references in the text to temples and shrines which must have been built in the post-classical period (Tiruvēnkațam, Tiruvaṇantapuram etc.), and mural paintings on the walls of Tirupparankunṛam temple are mentioned depicting stars and planets.
+Second, there are references in the text to temples and shrines which must have been built in the post-classical period (Tiruvēnkaṭam, Tiruvaṇantapuram etc.), and mural paintings on the walls of Tirupparankunṛam temple are mentioned depicting stars and planets.
 Many allusions to a number of *Puranic* stories betray, too, the